 \section{Evaluating the Rotational Rectification Network (R2N)}

-In order to see our R2N can enable rotation invariance in CNN-based pedestrian detectors, we now evaluate the performance of two end-to-end pedestrian detectors with R2N on original/rotated Caltech and YouTube Wearable dataset.
+To see how our R2N can enable rotation invariance in CNN-based pedestrian detectors, we evaluate the performance of two end-to-end pedestrian detectors with R2N on the original and rotated Caltech and YouTube Wearable datasets.

-\textbf{Baselines.} Faster-RCNN\footnote{The Faster-RCNN we used is pre-trained on VOC2007 dataset.
-We only evaluate the class of ``person'' from the total 20 classes in VOC2007.} \cite{Ren2015} and RPN-BF\footnote{For RPN-BF, we have not used the random forest part compared to the original work.} \cite{Zhang2016} are very strong pedestrian detectors, we use four variants of them as the baselines for comparative analysis:
+\textbf{Baselines.} Faster-RCNN\footnote{The Faster-RCNN used is pre-trained on the VOC2007 dataset.
+We only evaluate the class of ``person'' from the total 20 classes in VOC2007.} \cite{Ren2015} and RPN-BF\footnote{For RPN-BF, we do not use the random forest part compared to the original work.} \cite{Zhang2016} are very strong pedestrian detectors, and we use four variants as the baselines for comparative analysis:

-\begin{enumerate} \topsep{-1.5mm} \itemsep{-1.5mm} \item \textbf{Base\footnote{Base represents one of the general pedestrian detectors: Faster-RCNN or RPN-BF.}}: Faster-RCNN is trained on VOC2007 dataset and RPN-BF is trained on original Caltech dataset. \item \textbf{Base+Aug}: Faster-RCNN and RPN-BF fine-tuned on the mixture of original and rotated Caltech dataset for better domain adaptation. \item \textbf{Base+R2N}: We train the Faster-RCNN on VOC2007 dataset and RPN-BF on the original Caltech dataset, and then insert the proposed R2N module after the pool3 layer of both detectors without fine-tuning on rotated Caltech dataset. \item \textbf{Base+R2N+GT}: Instead of estimating the rotation from the rotation estimation module, we pass the ground truth of rotation to the STN such that all pedestrians within images lead to upright pose.
-This should achieve upper-bound performance of the Base+R2N. \end{enumerate} The evaluation metric for all following experiments is the log-average miss rate on false positive per image (FPPI) \cite{Dollar2012}.
-As is common practice, an intersection over union (IoU) of 0.5 is used to determine true positives.
+\begin{enumerate} \topsep{-1.5mm} \itemsep{-1.5mm} \item \textbf{Base\footnote{Base represents one of the pedestrian detectors: Faster-RCNN or RPN-BF.}}: Faster-RCNN is trained on the VOC2007 dataset, and RPN-BF is trained on the original Caltech dataset. \item \textbf{Base+Aug}: Faster-RCNN and RPN-BF are fine-tuned on the mixture of original and rotated Caltech datasets for data augmentation. \item \textbf{Base+R2N}: The Faster-RCNN is trained on the VOC2007 dataset and RPN-BF is trained on the original Caltech dataset, then the proposed R2N module is inserted after the pool3 layer of both detectors without fine-tuning on the rotated Caltech dataset. \item \textbf{Base+R2N+GT}: Instead of estimating the rotation from the rotation estimation module, the ground truth of rotation is passed to the STN such that all pedestrians within images lead to an upright pose, which should achieve the upper-bound performance of the Base+R2N. \end{enumerate} The evaluation metric for all following experiments is the log-average miss rate on false positive per image (FPPI) \cite{Dollar2012}.
+As is standard practice, an intersection over union (IoU) of 0.5 is used to determine true positives.